feelpp/feelpp/notations.md

   explicitely.
-However, if $\varphi_\mathrm{geo}^K$ is nonlinear, the evaluation/differentiation of $(\varphi_\mathrm{geo}^K)^{-1}$ at a set of points is performed with the help of a nonlinear solver (we have used the nonlinear solver available in \c PETSc for these calculations.
+However, if $\varphi_\mathrm{geo}^K$ is nonlinear, the evaluation/differentiation of $(\varphi_\mathrm{geo}^K)^{-1}$ at a set of points is performed with the help of a nonlinear solver (we have used the nonlinear solver available in `PETSc`  for these calculations.
 The inverse transformation plays an essential role in providing an interpolation tool, all the advanced numerical methods use this tool and hence the inverse geometrical transformation.